rcrowther/django_languages/README.rst

 +++++++++++++++
 This is a Model field made to handle LanguageChoices data.
 Note it is a Model field, not a Form field.
 It has been customized so that, if automatic form generation is used (admin modules etc.), it creates the required interface in forms also.
 Setup looks like this, ::

-    from django_languages.fields import LanguageField, LanguageChoices
+    from django_languages import LanguageField, LanguageChoices, INTERNET_MOST_TRAFFIC

     class InternationalPaper:
         ...
+        # provide several international languages
+        LANGUAGE_CHOICES = LanguageChoices(pk_in=INTERNET_MOST_TRAFFIC)

         lang = LanguageField(
           "language",
           blank = True,
           blank_label = 'Not stated...',
           multiple= True,
-      choices=LANGUAGE_CHOICES,
+          lang_choices=LANGUAGE_CHOICES,
           default = 'eng',
           help_text="Language in text and/or speech.",
           )

 Two features of the custom field can be seen in this example.
 First, the field can be set to 'multiple' using a configuration option.
 Second, the 'blank' display can be set using the 'blank_label' option (setting the label is not otherwise possible, as this would usually be provided in the 'choice' iterable, but we are using a code-generated LanguageChoices).

 LanguageField has a feature which is not evident, it has custom configuration checking to help set up the field.

-Also note one annoying feature; 'lang_choices' must be declared, not 'choices'. the field will otherwise throw an error (it needs an independant reference to the class).
+Also note one annoying feature; 'lang_choices' must be declared, not 'choices'.
+The field will otherwise throw an error (the code needs an independant reference to the class data).

 Options